Our Customer Charter sets out the service levels we need to meet in the supply of water, wastewater and trade waste services to our customers.

 Enquiry means a written or verbal approach by a customer which can be satisfied by providing written or verbal information, advice, assistance, clarification, explanation, or referral about a matter.

-Enquiry facility means a telephone call centre and may also include an on-line information facility or an over-the-counter information service.
+Enquiry facility means a telephone call centre, an on-line information facility or an over-the-counter information service.